-Required: Implement the Foundation block [RRI Office(r)] and three Column blocks [Code of Ethics and Good Practice, Ethics Committee on R&I (permanent or Ad Hoc) and Ethics Line].
+Required: Implement the Foundation block [RRI Office(r)] and three Column blocks [Code of Ethics and Good Practice, Ethics Committee on R&I (permanent or Ad hoc) and Ethics Line].
 All four RRI keys [research integrity, gender perspectives, open access, and public engagement] must be covered.

-Code of Ethics and Good Practices (CEGP) Action 1 Doguirod Appoint a working group to add

-Action 1 Required Appoint a working group to adapt the proposed CEGP of the ETHNA System Action 1 Required Adapt the proposed CEGP of the ETHNA System and begin its duties Action 3 Required Establish the goals, actions, and responsibilities of members of the working group to adapt the proposed CEGP of the ETHNA System Action 4 Required Establish the relevant aspects to be included in the adapted CEGP considering the RPO's / RFO's research, innovation, and/or funding activity Action 5 Required Define a participatory Code of Ethics and Code of Practice based on the ETHNA System Action 6 Required Develop a first draft of the CEGP for your organisation Action 7 Required Launch a participatory process with RPO/RFO stakeholders to discuss the first draft of the CEGP Action 8 Required Compile and draw up a second draft of the CEGP reflecting the relevant aspects drawn from the participatory process with stakeholders Action 9 Required Comment on and approve the latest CEGP based on the ETHNA System been by senior management Action 10 Required Encourage actions to raise internal awareness concerning the Code of Ethics and Good Practices Action 11 Optional Encourage actions to raise to external awareness concerning the Code of Ethics and Good Practices Action 12 Optional Establish an updating process Action 13 Optional Establish a professional/institutional compliance monitoring process Action 14 Optional Offer accountability to RPO or RFO stakeholders for the progress and performance of the CEGP
+Code of Ethics and Good Practices (CEGP) Action 1 Required Appoint a working group to adapt the proposed CEGP of the ETHNA System Action 2 Required Establish the goals, tasks, and responsibilities of members of the working group to adapt the proposed CEGP of the ETHNA System Action 3 Required Establish the relevant aspects to be included in the adapted CEGP considering the RPO's / RFO's research, innovation, and/or funding activity Action 4 Required Decide if all the RRI aspects of the CEGP could be considering the RPO's / RFO's research, innovation, and/or funding activity Action 5 Required Define a participatory process in order to achieve the CEGP based on the ETHNA System Action 6 Required Develop a first draft of the CEGP for your organisation Action 7 Required Launch a participatory process with RPO/RFO stakeholders to discuss the first draft of the CEGP Action 8 Required Compile and draw up a second draft of the CEGP reflecting the relevant aspects drawn from the participatory process with stakeholders Action 9 Required Obtain the approval of the senior management Action 10 Required Take actions to raise internal awareness concerning the CEGP Action 11 Optional Take actions to raise external awareness concerning the CEGP Action 12 Required Establish an updating process Action 13 Optional Establish a professional/institutional compliance monitoring process Action 14 Optional Offer accountability to RPO or RFO stakeholders for the progress and performance of the CEGP